blindpandas/bookworm/docs/bookworm.md

 Press Ctrl + Shift + N, or select the "Manage Notes" menu item from the "Annotations" menu.
 A dialog containing added notes will be shown.
 Clicking any item in the notes list will immediately take you to the position of that note.
 Clicking the "View" button will bring up a dialog showing the title and the content of the selected note.

-Additionally, you can click the "Edit" button to edit the title and the content of the selected note, or press  F2 to edit the, title, of the selected note, or you can click the "Delete" button or the "Delete" key on your keyboard to remove the selected note.
+Additionally, you can click the "Edit" button to edit the title and the content of the selected note, or press  F2 to edit the title of the selected note in place, or you can click the "Delete" button or the "Delete" key on your keyboard to remove the selected note.

+#### Exporting Notes

+Bookworm allows you to export your notes to a plain-text file, or to an HTML document which you can then open in your web browser.
+Optionally, bookworm allows you to export your notes to markdown, which is a text-base format for writing structured documents popular among expert computer users.

+To export your notes, follow these steps:

+1. From the "Annotations" menu select the "Notes Exporter..." menu item
+2. Select the export range.
+This tells Bookworm whether you want to export the notes of the whole book, or you just want to export the notes of the current section.
+3. Select the output format.
+This determines the format of the file you get after exporting.
+Exporting to a plain-text will give you a simple, nicely formatted text file, exporting to HTML gives you a web page, and exporting to markdown will give you a .md file which is a text format popular among expert computer users.
+4. If you want Bookworm to open the file to which your notes have been exported, you can check the "Open file after exporting" checkbox.
+5. Click Export.
+You will be asked to select the file name of the exported file, and the location to which the file is saved.
+Clicking "Save" will save the file, and open it if you have instructed Bookworm to do so.

 ### Reading Aloud